florisoft/User.Manuals/E-COMMERCE/Client Stock Component (M41)/M41 - Stock connection Manual EN.md

 # Stock connection Manual

-A stock connection using E-trade or a Florisoft connection, will benefit your business by creating an easy way to get stock using Florisoft.
-Follow the steps to create a stock connection, and to start using it.
+Chapter 1 explains how to create seperate stock.

-In chapter 1, we'll explain how to create a seperate stock.
-In chapter 2 we'll explain how to create a new supplier, and how to create a stock connection.
+Chapter 2 explains how to create a new supplier, and a stock connection.

 # 1 Creating stock
 The first few steps will require you to create a new stock in Florisoft.
 In this manual, we'll use Qualirosa as an example.
 Any information regarding Qualirosa should ofcourse be changed to the business you wish to make a stock connection with.